-If it’s covered in snow, it’s a good trail for snowshoeing, right?
+If it’s covered in snow, it’s a good trail for snowshoeing.
+Right?
 Or is it?
-I enjoy cross country skiing, snowshoeing, and winter hiking – but rarely on the same trail despite the presence of snow on all three kinds of trails.
-While you can certainly go out for a hike on any snowy trail and bring your snowshoes with you, your walk will be much more enjoyable if you choose a trail that is optimal for snowshoeing.
+I enjoy cross country skiing, snowshoeing, and winter hiking – but rarely on the same trail despite snow on all three kinds of trails.
+So while you can certainly go out for a hike on any snowy trail and bring your snowshoes with you, your walk will be much more enjoyable if you choose a route that is optimal for snowshoeing.

-Follow the guidelines below to choose the perfect trail for your next winter adventure, so you know when you need, and when you don’t need to use your snowshoes.
+Follow the guidelines below to choose the perfect trail for your next winter adventure, so you know when you need your snowshoes and when you don’t need to use your snowshoes.

 1. Soft snow and powder are your best friends on snowshoes

 Once you’ve snowshoed in freshly fallen powder, you’ll never go back.
 Snowshoes may feel cumbersome when the trail is too firm and hard under your feet, but add powder or soft snow, and you’ll feel like you’re floating.

 People who say that “snowshoeing is boring” probably haven’t tried snowshoeing in soft snow or discovered the joy of jumping off a giant boulder and landing in waist-deep powder.

 Soft powder provides an opportunity to use your snowshoes to their fullest and have some fun adventures and play games.
 You can make frequent stops to make snow angels, have a snowball fight with the kids, or even tromp out a circle with spokes like a wheel for a fun game of pie tag.

 Special Considerations for Deep Snow

 When hiking in some powder or deep snow, remember to keep the following in mind:

 Children won’t walk very far if the snow is knee-deep.
 So choose a soft-packed trail where the kids don’t sink very deep or bring a sled for when they tire out.